What is an event sponsor?

 5. Get creative with your asks for sponsoring your nonprofit event.

-Most of your sponsorship asks will likely be via phone and email rather than in-person meetings right now, but be sure you’re not just throwing a cookie-cutter message out to every potential sponsor.
+Be sure you’re not just throwing a cookie-cutter message out to every potential sponsor.
 Find ways to make your asks somewhat customized:

 - Describe what you do and how it ties in with your potential sponsor’s business and what they offer.